Writing A Scenario

 Example:

-await page.scrollToElement("footer");
+await page.scrollToElement('footer');

 page.waitForNetworkIdle([state, options])

-This method wait until networkIdle
+This method waits until networkIdle

 .